gernotk/JISP/README.md

 //-> [1, 2, 3]
 ```

-* in the furture: macros to make the language more extensible
+* in the future, hopefully: macros to make the language more extensible

 ## Interpreter gimmicks